 The interior is the work chiefly of Neumann.
 There is a political aspect to its exuberance, with the Catholic church celebrating its triumph over the Reformation, but there is also a more direct interpretation, with the Church creating a worthy successor to Gothic transcendance and putting in its place a spot on earth for divine love.

 The instrument was restored in 1991 but has been here since the beginning.
 Pevsner makes much of the analogy between the form of Neumann's buildings and the form of Bach's fugues.

-And so to Vierzehnheiligen, built 1743-72 on the supposed site where a shepherd in 1745 saw a vision of the Christ Child surrounded by 14 saints appearing as children.
+And so to Vierzehnheiligen, built 1743-72 on the supposed site where a shepherd saw a vision of the Christ Child surrounded by 14 saints appearing as children.
 Hence the name: 14 Helpers or Saints.